rabifa/rabifa/README.md

 ### Hi there 👋

-I currently work as paid traffic manager in a agency... yeah, I'm the guy that put those advertising in front of your screen.
+I currently work as paid traffic manager in an agency... yeah, I'm the guy that put those advertising in front of your screen.

 At the technological college I studied Games, yes I studied how to make games, all the process and stuffs like that.